MicrosoftDocs/win32/desktop-src/storage/hwscsiwmiqueryreginfo.md

 ---
 title: PSCSIWMI\_QUERY\_REGINFO callback function
-description: A miniport driver's HwScsiWmiQueryReginfo routine is called to obtain information about the data and event blocks to be registered on behalf of the miniport driver by the SCSI port driver. ms.assetid: '416f8629-324f-4698-bbe9-699f5d53011e'
+description: A miniport drivers HwScsiWmiQueryReginfo routine is called to obtain information about the data and event blocks to be registered on behalf of the miniport driver by the SCSI port driver. ms.assetid: 416f8629-324f-4698-bbe9-699f5d53011e
+keywords:
-keywords: ["HwScsiWmiQueryReginfo callback function Storage Devices", "PSCSIWMI_QUERY_REGINFO"]
+- HwScsiWmiQueryReginfo callback function Storage Devices
+- PSCSIWMI_QUERY_REGINFO
 topic_type:
 - apiref
 api_name: